mmolimar/kafka-connect-fs/docs/source/filereaders.rst

              iterate over all records.
 If the policy processes the same file over and over again and has to seek the file, the performance can be affected.

+More information about properties of this file reader :ref:`here<config_options-filereaders-parquet>`.

 SequenceFile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^